More + Poland

 Former GDR

-Philipp Griebel Gráfenroda was a major player when it comes to the production of garden gnomes.
-But not the only one, as I discovered.
-A temporary ban on the production of garden gnomes, which were not needed under socialism, by the Ministry of Economic Affairs in Thuringia was followed by the permission to resume production, but initially only for export to "bourgeois-capitalist foreign countries" and later - only to a very limited extent - also for the domestic market.
-During the GDR era, most garden gnomes were produced for export to West Germany.
-New facilities were built in the 1960s and the garden gnome factory employed approximately 20 people at the time.
-The company was nationalized in two steps in 1972 and changed its name to VEB Gräfenroda Terracotta after the merger with Balzer & Bock.
-In its home country of the GDR, the garden gnome became a much sought-after rarity, traded under the counter and a valuable exchange item for holiday spots.
+Philipp Griebel Gräfenroda was a major player when it comes to the production of garden gnomes.
+But not the only one in Gräfenroda, Balzer & Bock was one of them.
+A temporary ban on the production of garden gnomes, which were not needed under socialism, by the Ministry of Economic Affairs in Thuringia was (because the GDR desperately needed foreign exchange!) followed somewhat later by permission to resume production, but initially only for export to "bourgeois-capitalist foreign countries" and later - only to a very limited extent - also for the domestic market.
+In its home country, the GDR, the garden gnome (partly due to the ban) became a much sought-after rarity, traded under the counter and a valuable exchange item for holiday spots.

-VEB Gräfenroda Keramik was (as far as I could find out) the largest producer of garden gnomes in the GDR.
-The original company “Thoonwaarenfabrik Philipp Griebel” had been doing this in Gräfenroda since 1874.
-The term "Ton" (or "Thoon) means "clay" or "loam" and "Waren" means "goods".
-Together it denotes clay products such as pottery, ceramics, pots, tiles, tableware, and other objects that are made from clay and fired in a kiln to harden them.
-These factories were especially important in the 19th and early 20th centuries, a period when ceramics and earthenware were widely used for both domestic and industrial applications.
+The VEB Gräfenroda Terrakotta consisted of eight (8) original companies such as Carstens, Balzer & Bock and “Thoonwaarenfabrik Philipp Griebel” (from 1874) in Gräfenroda.
+The term "Thoon” means "clay" or "loam" and "waren" means "goods."
+Together it denotes clay products such as pottery, ceramics, pots, tiles, tableware, and other objects that are made of clay and fired in a kiln to harden them.

-After the fall of the Wall, Philipp Griebel became independent again.
-The company produces individually made ceramic garden gnomes and piggy banks and sells them online, among other things.
-The museum about the history of garden gnomes is also located on the company premises in Gräfenroda.
-Since January 2021, the traditional company and museum has been continued by Helma Ortmann and Heidrun Viehweg under the name “Zwergstatt Gräfenroda”.
+After the fall of the Berlin Wall and the disintegration of the VEB Gräfenroda Terrakotta, Carstens and Philipp Griebel became independent again.
+After 1990, Griebel produced ceramic garden gnomes and piggy banks, and sold them also online.
+The museum about the history of the garden gnomes from Gräfenroda is now also located on the company premises in Gräfenroda.
+Since January 2021, the traditional Griebel company and the museum have been continued by Helma Ortmann and Heidrun Viehweg under the company name “Zwergstatt Gräfenroda”.

 Import in the former GDR